Starbucks Trials Plant Alternative Milk Brand Perfect Day

 The launch follows notable progress in the precision fermentation dairy market.
 For example, Imagindairy announced an enormously successful USD 13 Million investment round this week.

-“The market is eager to develop new dairy analogs based on our proteins,” says CEO Eyal Afergan.
+“The market is eager to develop new dairy analogs based on our animal-free proteins,” says CEO Eyal Afergan.

 And, the company is eager for consumers to soon discover the benefits of its “real milk no cows” products across the future expansion.